Fort Worth Mediation & Collaborative Law Attorneys

 Divorce is difficult.
-The legal process doesn't have to be.
-At the Law Office of Gary L. Nickelson, in Fort Worth, Texas, we are committed to helping people resolve divorce disputes using mediation and/or collaborative law.
-We recognize that involving the courts can result in court ordered divorce agreements that do not represent the desires of either person.
+The legal process doesn’t have to be.
+At The Law Office of Gary L. Nickelson, we are committed to helping people resolve divorce disputes using mediation and/or collaborative law.
+We recognize that involving the courts can result in court-ordered divorce agreements that do not represent the desires of either person.
 Mediation and/or collaborative law can solve this problem.

 Just as in divorce litigation, the collaborative law process may involve an accountant, business evaluators, and other financial experts.
 The objective is not to vilify one party or the other, but to create a mutual understanding of the value of the marital estate.
 This creates conditions where the parties can come to an agreement as to an equitable division of the marital estate.

-If you have any question about the collaborative law process, please contact the lawyers at Law Office of Gary L. Nickelson.
-Our attorneys can be reached by phone at 817-735-4000, by e-mail, or by filling out the in-take form on our Contact Us page.
+If you have any question about the collaborative law process, please contact the lawyers at The Law Office of Gary L. Nickelson.
+Our attorneys can be reached by phone at 817-735-4000, or you can complete our contact form to arrange an appointment.